yi-le/LifeExperience/Kubernetes.md

 | Rolling Application Upgrades and Rollback | Rolling updates are supported using "minimumHealthyPercent" and "maximumPercent" parameters. | A deployment  supports both "rolling-update" and "recreate" strategies.
 Rolling updates can specify maximum number of pods. | Same as regular Kubernetest platform |
 | Disadvantages | ECS is not publicly available for deployment outside Amazon, which means it can not be implemented in hybrid cloud environment | The installation process is complex (fortunately we have [Kops](https://github.com/kubernetes/kops)) | Easy to use, but not cost-effective |

-## Create Kubernetes Platform in AWS
+## Use Kops to create and maintain Kubernetes Cluster in AWS

 Kops is a tool which can automate the provisioning of Kubernetes clusters in AWS.
-Users can either create new AWS resources including security group, subnet and SSH key pair or using existing AWS resources.
+Users can either create new AWS resources including [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html), subnet and SSH key pair or using existing AWS resources.
 [Kops](https://github.com/kubernetes/kops) is a free, open source tool, and users only pay for AWS resources like EC2 instances, NAT gateway and load balancer.
 Please refer [this article](https://github.com/kubernetes/kops/blob/master/docs/aws.md) to distribute Kubernetes master and slave servers in AWS, install and configure **kubectl**.
 Then try

 ```bash
 kubectl get pods